Iowa Court Records

 How Does One End Up in an Iowa Traffic Court?

-In Iowa, you end up in traffic court if you get a ticket for a traffic violation by a law enforcement officer and
+In Iowa, you end up in traffic court if you get a ticket for a traffic violation by a law enforcement officer, and:

 - Your ticket was marked as non-scheduled, or it was indicated on the ticket that a court appearance was mandatory.